kritika27/kritika27/README.md

 ## Hi, I am ReactJS/Frontend Developer 👩‍💻

-🔭 I'm currently working on building Projects in ReactJS and actively looking for an entry/mid level React Frontend Developer job in Germany preferably Berlin.
+🔭 I'm currently building Projects in ReactJS and actively looking for an entry/mid level React Frontend Developer job in Germany preferably Berlin.

-🌱 I can build websites and web applications in React to solve real Business problems.Apart from React I build projects in MERN stack,React Native.
+🌱 I can build websites and web applications in React to solve real Business problems.Apart from React I am also building projects in JavaScript,MERN stack,PERN stack,React Native.

 🚀 The skills I am currently learning are TypeScript,React Native.Other skills on my bucket list for next few months are GraphQL,NextJS,Java,Figma,Photoshop and Scuba Diving.